tilezen/vector-datasource/docs/layers.md

 * `veterinary`
 * `viewpoint`
 * `volcano`
-* `walking_signpost` - Common in Europe for signed walking routes.
+* `walking_guidepost` - Common in Europe for signed walking routes.
 The posts are numbered with a `ref`.
 * `waste_basket`
 * `waste_disposal`
 * `water_park`